 Start with the ‘Plan your visit’ section of the National Trail website, though notably (as of 2020) it’s barely been updated south of Cromer.
 A bit like the buses, there’s very little on the Peddars Way but plenty on the north Norfolk coast.
 In the walk below we had a couple of overnights, one in Burnham Overy Staithe and another in Cley – both closed pre-coronavirus!

 Dave Travers and I walked the Peddars Way on occasional Saturdays in 1999 and 2000, using a two-car shuffle, and the north Norfolk section over three days with the overnights mentioned above.

 8 May 1999: Knettishall Heath to Little Cressingham, 15 miles

 This section runs through Breckland, the driest place in England and one of the driest in Europe.
 It drizzled.
 Breckland was formerly heathland, though much is now forested, and on this walk you will see the tank tracks from a local military base.
 But much of the older habitat will still be seen.

 22 January 2000: Little Cressingham to Castle Acre, 13 miles

 We started by sheltering from a brief snow flurry.
-It is not perhaps the most stimulating stage of the Way, with much of the walk being on the verges of public roads, but a great compensation is the village of Castle Acre.
+It is not perhaps the most stimulating stage of the Peddars Way, with much of the walk being on the verges of public roads, but a great compensation is the village of Castle Acre.
 One of the highlights of the trail, the village occupies a strategic position by the Nar, one of Norfolk’s principal rivers.
 Here are ruined priory and castle, both Norman, with the old castle ramparts especially worth exploring.
-There were two good pubs, plus eating places and interesting shops.
+There were two good pubs (but only one now), plus eating places and interesting shops.

 4 March 2000: Castle Acre to Fring, 13 miles